rmcclosk/thesis/programs/README.md

 This is the main software component of this project.
 It contains C source code for several binaries, described in more details in its own README.

-## pcbr

-This is an old version of the MMPP code I wrote for my rotation project.
-It's mostly been incorporated into netsim and will probably be removed in the future.